 Pic is pitched toward family audiences, with an obvious appeal for grade-schoolers.
-Trouble is, huge segments of that target audience are totally unfamiliar with Pecos Bill, John Henry and Paul Bunyan, the mythic heroes who figure so prominently in Steven L. Bloom’s imaginative screenplay.
-Young viewers might find Calamity Jane slightly more recognizable, but only because she’s played here, briefly, by “Home Alone” veteran Catherine O’Hara.
+Trouble is, huge segments of that target audience are totally unfamiliar with Pecos Bill, John Henry and Paul Bunyan, the mythic heroes who figure so prominently in the imaginative screenplay by Steven L. Bloom and Robert Rodat.
+Young viewers might find Calamity Jane slightly more recognizable, but only because she’s played here, briefly, by “Home Alone” vet Catherine O’Hara.

 Nick Stahl is well cast as Daniel Hackett, a plucky young farm boy who doesn’t really appreciate the value of his family’s land until it’s nearly lost.

-Scott Glenn is the darkly sinister villain of the piece, a black-hatted rogue who’s employed by business interests to gobble up all the homesteads in the territory.
-When Nick’s dad (Stephen Lang) refuses to sell, he’s nearly killed by a bad guy’s bullet.
+Scott Glenn is the villain of the piece, a black-hatted rogue who’s employed by business interests to gobble up all the homesteads in the territory.
+When Nick’s father (Stephen Lang) refuses to sell, he’s nearly killed by a bad guy’s bullet.

 While his father struggles to recover, Nick takes off to parts unknown, hoping he can hide the deed to the family farm far from the greedy land-grabbers.
 Magically, he finds himself transported to a sun-baked desert.
 And that’s where he meets Pecos Bill (Patrick Swayze), one of the many heroes in his father’s tall tales.

 Bill agrees to help Nick find his way home.
 In the course of their travels, however, they recognize the need for additional assistance.
 So they rope logger Paul Bunyan (Oliver Platt) and steel driver John Henry (Roger Aaron Brown) into their battle with the land-grabbers.
 For as long as Nick believes in them, the legendary heroes are formidable allies.
 But once Nick gives in to despair, the heroes vanish.
 Temporarily, at least.